MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 > [!Important]
 > Java requires that the system environment property `java.net.useSystemProxies` must be `true` for any proxy configuration to be used.

-If the system environment variables contain proxy configuration, but this isn't desired to be used when creating an HTTP client instance, it's possible to override the default behavior by explicitly setting a differently configured `Configuration` when in the builder of an HTTP client, as setting a `Configuration` means that the default behavior of calling `Configuration.getGlobalConfiguration()` will no longer occur.
-For example, by calling the `configuration(Configuration)` API using `Configuration.NONE`, developers are explicitly preventing the builder from inspecting the environment for configuration.
+If the system environment variables contain proxy configuration, but you don't want this used used when creating an HTTP client instance, you can override the default behavior by explicitly setting a differently configured `Configuration` when in the builder of an HTTP client, as setting a `Configuration` means that the default behavior of calling `Configuration.getGlobalConfiguration()` will no longer occur.
+For example, by calling the `configuration(Configuration)` API using `Configuration.NONE`, you can explicitly prevent the builder from inspecting the environment for configuration.

 **Example**